 To date, the zone has been implemented at the following events:

-For questions regarding the LSR POT PCB, please contact: polandcb@pot.gov.pl
+For questions regarding the LSSR POT PCB, please contact: polandcb@pot.gov.pl

 Source: own, based on Mamy Podobnie Foundation